hadipourh/mpt/README.md

 python3 satmp.py -nr 21 -sl minisat22
 ```

 In addition, to find an integral distinguisher corresponding to a given cube, you can use [checkcube.py](distinguisher/sat/checkcube.py).
-For example, let input nibbles `24, 25, 26, 27` be active, and the remaining nibbles take an arbitrary fixed value.
+For example, let input nibbles `[24, 25, 26, 27]` be fixed, and the remaining 12 nibbles take all possible values.
 To see if this cube results in an integral distinguisher after 21 rounds of WARP, run the following command:

 ```sh
 python3 checkcube.py -nr 21 -fi 24 25 26 27 -sl cadical